HeronErin/rug-clone/README.md

 ### Optional feature

 The `rugint` crate has an optional feature `random` to enable random number generation.
-The `random` feature has a build dependency on the `rand` crate.
+The `random` feature introduces a dependency on the `rand` crate.
 The feature is enabled by default; to disable it add this to `Cargo.toml`: